JohnshiRajpoot/Amazon-Clone/README.md

 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Open a pull request from your forked repository to the main branch of this repository.
-6. We appreciate any contributions that improve this project
+6. We appreciate any contributions that improve this project.

 **Contact**
 If you have any questions about this project, feel free to open an issue on this repository.